simov/markdown-viewer/firefox.md

   .listen(8000)
 ```

-Go to the Advanced Options page for the extension and enable the `http://localhost` origin (note that port is omitted).
+Go to the Advanced Options page for the extension and add the `http://localhost` origin (note that port is omitted).

 Run the above JavaScript file using Node.js and navigate to `http://localhost:8000` in Firefox.